 - Venue: Conwy High Street and Lancaster Square LL32 8DB, 9am to 4pm.
-Free admission.
+Free entry.

-- Weather permitting, we expect the High Street and Lancaster Square to be filled with stalls, including honey stalls at the Honey Fair and plants and seeds at the Seed Fair, plus crafts and home produce, plus Conwy Farmers’ Market on the Quay.
+- We expect the High Street and Lancaster Square to be filled with stalls, including honey stalls at the Honey Fair and plants and seeds at the Seed Fair; plus crafts and home produce and Conwy Farmers’ Market stalls.

 - The High Street will be closed to non-emergency traffic from 9am to 4pm.

 - Disabled access.
 Conwy High Street is paved with flagstones, and is accessible with care.